paulgmiller/zebu/readme.md

 ## what is the best homepage
 * suggest people to follow?
 G
 * show random posts?
-Dangerousq
+Dangerous?

 ## retweets and likes
-accumulate seval likes before signing?
+accumulate several likes before signing?